RyanChrisSmith/address_detective/README.md

 ## Extension Ideas
 </u>

-- Wrap error handling responses to future proof for version 2,3,etc.
+- Wrap error handling for third party API responses to future proof for versions 2 and beyond
 - Bulk look up of addresses rather than 1 at a time
 - Write a CSV file for output rather than just in command line
 - Handling other file types for initial input (pdf, json, yaml, xml)